 Load Balancing

 The features described on this page may not be available for all Wisej.NET Server license editions.
-For more details, please review the license details for your edition.
+For more details, please review the license details.

-Wisej applications are standard web applications and work very well with load balancers.
+Wisej.NET applications are standard web applications that work seamlessly with load balancers.

-However, Wisej goes a step further and gives you additional features to manage the load across several servers.
-You can configure each server running a Wisej application to accept a a maximum number of sessions, or to be available for the load balancer only if the CPU load is below a certain percentage and/or the memory usage is below a certain level.
+However, Wisej.NET goes a step further and gives you additional features to manage the load across several servers.
+You can configure each server running a Wisej.NET application to accept a a maximum number of sessions, or to be available for the load balancer only if the CPU load is below a certain percentage and/or the memory usage is below a certain level.

-Wisej applications run using WebSocket connections, which may require your load balancer to be configured to route TCP rather than HTTP.
-More on this below.
+Wisej.NET applications use WebSocket connections, which may require configuring your load balancer for TCP rather than HTTP routing.
+More details below.

-Use Add New Item and select Healthcheck from the list of templates, or simply copy and paste the configuration settings below, or download the default HealthCheck.json to override it.
+1. Use Add New Item and select Healthcheck from templates, or

-Place it in the application's root folder and set the "Copy to Output Directory" property to "Copy if newer".
-HealthCheck.json must be in the application's /bin directory to be recognized.
+Place the file in your application's root folder and set "Copy to Output Directory" to "Copy if newer".
+The file must be in the /bin directory to be recognized.

 /**